wighawag/ldenv/README.md

 ldenv echo @@GREETINGS
 ```

-contract with what using the shell (where GREETINGS will not be resolved unless the dotenv file was inject in the environment to begin with):
+contract with what using the shell (where GREETINGS will not be resolved unless the dotenv file was injected in the environment to begin with):

 ```bash
 ldenv echo $GREETINGS